-There isn't any maximum purchase price, and home buyers may purchase a variety of property types, including existing homes, new construction, modular homes, planned unit developments (PUD's), eligible condominiums and new manufactured homes.
+There isn't any maximum purchase price, and homebuyers may purchase a variety of property types, including existing homes, new construction, modular homes, planned unit developments (PUD's), eligible condominiums, and new manufactured homes.

 The Home Possible Advantage mortgage only requires a 3 percent down payment and offers a fix-rate, conventional mortgage for first-time homebuyers, as well as other qualified borrowers with limited down payment savings.
 Homebuyers must meet minimum credit score requirements.
-The entire 3 percent down payment can come from personal funds, local grant programs or gift funds.
+The entire 3 percent down payment can come from personal funds, local grant programs, or gift funds.

-A Home Possible Advantage mortgage can be used to purchase a single-family home, a condominium and for a refinance of an existing mortgage, without any "cash out" at the time of the refinance.
+A Home Possible Advantage mortgage can be used to purchase a single-family home, a condominium, and for a refinance of an existing mortgage, without any "cash-out" at the time of the refinance.
 Fixed-rate mortgage loans are available in 15-, 20- and 30-year terms.
 You must use the home as your primary residence, and you may not have any ownership interest in another residential property as of the date of the note, which is the contract between the lender and the borrower.

 First-time homebuyers must participate in an approved borrower education program, which your lender can help identify, to qualify for the Home Possible Advantage mortgage.
 Freddie Mac offers a free online tutorial that meets the education requirements.

-The Home Possible Advantage mortgage does not have income limits for homes located in designated low- to moderate-income or under served communities, as defined by Freddie Mac.
+The Home Possible Advantage mortgage does not have income limits for homes located in designated low- to moderate-income or under-served communities, as defined by Freddie Mac.
 Freddie Mac provides an online eligibility tool where consumers and lenders can enter a zip code to determine what, if any, income limits may be in place for a particular location.

 For example, a search on August 24, 2016, on Freddie Mac's eligibility tool indicated that there was not any income limit for Lawrence, Massachusetts or Boston's East Boston neighborhood; however, Plymouth, Massachusetts and Boston's South End neighborhood both had an income limit of $126,900.

 The HomeReady mortgage only requires a 3 percent down payment and offers a fixed-rate, conventional mortgage for first-time homebuyers, as well as other qualified low- to moderate-income borrowers with limited down payment funds.
-Gift funds can be used as a source of funds for down payment and closing costs, with no minimum contribution required from the borrower’s own funds.
+Gift funds can be used as a source of funds for the down payment and closing costs, with no minimum contribution required from the borrower’s own funds.

-A HomeReady mortgage can be used to purchase a single-family home, a condominium or multi-unit dwelling.
+A HomeReady mortgage can be used to purchase a single-family home, a condominium, or multi-unit dwelling.
 Fixed-rate mortgage loans are available in 10-, 15-, 20- and 30-year terms, and there are adjustable-rate mortgage options too.
 You must use the home as your primary residence, but unlike other loan programs, you may have any interest in another residential property.